dlumbrer/kbn_searchtables/README.md

 git clone https://github.com/dlumbrer/kbn_searchtables
 *Run your Kibana*
 ```
-> **Important:** If you have any problem with the plugin version (like a warning message "**it expected Kibana version "x.x.x", and found "5.0.0"**") only change the value of the "version" tag on the package.json to your Kibana version
+> **Important:** If you have any problem with the plugin version (like a warning message "**it expected Kibana version "5.4.·", and found "5.4.X"**") only change the value of the "version" tag on the package.json to your Kibana version

 #### Uninstall: